You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 This makes for an interesting challenge when attempting to utilize Pumice as a hardscape.

-If you put it in an aquarium, it will float at first for a period of time and eventually sink.
+If you put it in an aquarium, it will float at first for a while and eventually sink.

 I’d personally recommend using this rock in terrariums and paludariums as a form of substrate and/or soil additive.